 Humans are finite and in need of teaching.

 A person is a body and a soul.
+We are finite and we are eternal.
 Both body and soul need to be nourished and exercised to grow healthily.
+And recognizing that the people around us will live forever gives us a greater wonder which is easily lost in the day to day.

-Again, Rouseau was wrong.
+Again, Rousseau was wrong.
 The natural, uninstructed state is not the best state for humans.
-If left to themselves, children will be a shame to their mother, as Proverbs says.
+As Proverbs says, if left to themselves, children will be a shame to their mother, but the rod and reproof bring wisdom.